Most Drivers Admit to At Least One Bad Driving Habit

 A recent study found that the vast majority of drivers, around nine out of 10, admitted to engaging in at least one bad driving habit which the study classified as a “driving fail.”
 Among the top 10 fails, the most common one was eating while driving.
 It seems intuitive enough that a person cannot use both hands to steer when the person is holding lunch or even a warm cup of coffee in one hand.
 Additionally, like any other distraction, eating takes a driver’s eyes and mind off of the road.

 However, around two out of three drivers admit to engaging in this behavior.
-Likewise, 58% admitted to carrying on a phone conversation behind the wheel and 55% admitted to messing with the radio or an electronic device in order to adjust music.
+Likewise, 58% admitted to carrying on a phone conversation behind the wheel, and 55% admitted to messing with the radio or an electronic device in order to adjust the music.

 Not surprisingly, texting and driving was also a fairly common bad driving habit.
 Of those surveyed, 27% confessed that they had tried to read a text message while driving and 24% said that they had composed a text while driving.